 Active detector development provides the means to extend the reach of current and future experiments - and very possibly new technology that may well find its way back into your living room or workshop.

 It is a vital ingredient in our quest to understand the Universe.

 The detector developments that are taking place at Kavli IPMU are as diverse as the problems encountered and the individuals working on them.

 - Developing a reliable scheme to add water-soluble gadolinium into the ultra-pure water volume of Super-Kamiokande.
 If successful, it can drastically lower the energy threshold and background for the detection of supernova relic neutrinos.

 - Developing an innovative purification method of a large-volume liquid noble gas such as Argon and Xenon.
 These gases are used for the time projection chambers in future measurements of dark matter and neutrinos.

 - Developing a multi-object spectrograph that uses optical fiber for the Subaru Telescope.
 It allows spectroscopic analysis of many galaxies simultaneously and, therefore, is a powerful tool for large-scale galaxy survey.

-- Developing techniques for assembling and optimizing the silicon vertex detector that measures the decay vertices of B mesons with high resolution.
+- Developing techniques for assembling, testing, mass-producing, and calibrating the silicon vertex detector that measures the decay vertices of B mesons with high resolution.
 Success of the Belle II experiment heavily relies on this R&D.